parthj732005/tripmate-app/README.md

 1. Start the backend (`python app.py`)
 2. Run the JavaFX frontend
-3. Search for any city and explore its weather, best travel months, and images
+3. Search for a city to see weather, best travel months, and images
-4. Chat with the AI for recommendations and flight info
+4. Chat with the AI for travel recommendations and flight info

 ---